norswap/autumn/doc/A3-how-autumn-works.md

 A parser checks if it matches the input by calling subparsers, or by direct comparison against characters or objects (via [`Parse#char_at(index)`] or [`Parse#object_at(index)`]).

-`doparse` must return `true` if the parse succeeded, in which case it must set `Parse#pos` past the input that was matched.
+`doparse` must return `true` if it matched some input, in which case it must set `Parse#pos` past the input that was matched.
 Otherwise, it must return `false` — `parse` will take care to reset `Parse#pos` to its initial value.

 References: [`Parser`], [`Parse`]